dcodejava/browser-sniff/readme.txt

 == Usage ==

 Usage is pretty simple.

+If you choose the "automagically" option, no need to worries, but it can be placed where you do not want it to be.

-Just use the function pri_print_browser("Using ", "", true, 'on'); wherever you want in the comment loop.
+If you want to place the code into your theme, just use the function pri_print_browser("Using ", "", true, 'on'); wherever you want in the comment loop.
+Also you can simply use pri_print_browser(); and the options will be loaded from database.
 The parameters here are:

 1. String to be printed before description("Using" in this case)
 1. String to be printed after description(nothing i.t.c)
-1. true or false to display icons or not
+1. true or false to display icons or not.
+Default is true
 1. String to be printed between web broser and operating system.
 Default is 'on'.

 The default use of the plugin show something like this: